JordanGlanfield/double_blind_code_reviewer/README.md

-# TAPP: The Template App
+# TApp: The Template App

 This repository contains the python Flask application template adopted to develop all the applications in the *edtech* family.
 Such applications are used by staff and students in the Department of Computing.